GoogleChrome/web.dev/src/site/content/en/blog/airshift-perf-optimization/index.md

 ## **1. Virtualize large tables**
 Displaying the shift table required multiple expensive steps: constructing the virtual DOM and rendering it on screen in proportion to the number of staff members and time slots.
 For example, if a restaurant had 50 working members and wanted to check their monthly shift schedule, it would be a table of 50 (members) multiplied by 30 (days) which would lead to 1,500 cell components to render.
-This is a very expensive operation especially for low spec devices.
-In reality, things get worse.
-From the research they understood there were shops that need to manage around 200 staff members requiring around 6,000 cell components in the single monthly table.
+This is a very expensive operation, especially for low spec devices.
+In reality, things were worse.
+From the research they learned there were shops managing 200 staff members, requiring around 6,000 cell components in a single monthly table.

 To reduce the cost of this operation, AirSHIFT virtualized the shift table.
 The app now only mounts the components within the viewport and unmounts the off-screen components.